How Trump abandoned his pledge to ‘drain the swamp’

 “President Trump has fought tirelessly in his effort to make Washington accountable to the American people — that can be seen not only in his government ethics reforms, but also in his push to drain the swamp of its tired, failed, recycled ideas, such as working to end endless wars, tearing up disastrous trade deals that shipped our jobs overseas, rolling back burdensome regulations and expediting permit approvals, and putting an end to uncontrolled immigration,” he said.
 “And that is why the Swamp has fought so hard against this President every step of the way.”

-Rich contributors have long had access to elected officials in Washington, but as president, Trump as dropped any pretense that they should not be afforded special treatment.
+Rich contributors have long had access to elected officials in Washington, but as president, Trump has dropped any pretense that they should not be afforded special treatment.

 Donors and others seeking access appear routinely at his private clubs in Florida and New Jersey, where they have buttonholed the president on the patio or golf course.